Why This Is the Perfect Time to Break Up with Toilet Paper

 The bottom line is that toilet paper isn’t even necessary

 Before toilet paper existed, people used everything from dried corn cobs to sticks and sponges.
 I’m in no way advocating for us to go back to that today, but it’s important to recognize that we do have options.
-For instance, this toilet that saves Japan millions of gallons of water a year.
 It’s an attachable bidet that cleans more thoroughly with a stream of water—yet manages to lose less water than flushing a standard toilet.
 I’m always looking for ways to save on water usage, so if I can do that, stay cleaner, and cut back on toilet paper, it’s a win all around.
 Next, find out which toilet paper alternatives will—and won’t—clog your toilet.

 Editor’s note: The opinions here belong to the author and do not necessarily represent the views of Trusted Media Brands.
 To submit your own idea for an essay, email [email protected]